Centralia Power Plant: Construction and beginning operations

 In anticipation of the electrical facility, Bonneville Power Administration began efforts by August 1968 to upgrade the electrical grid within Centralia and Chehalis, Washington.
 (Note: Centralia and Chehalis are known as the Twin Cities.
 See respective articles or sourcing throughout the page.)
 Announcements at the time also reported that the plant was to produce up to 1.4 gigawatts once both units were operational.
 An untitled, multi-part documentary was filmed during the early construction phases of the mine and plant.
 Also focusing on the concerns of environmental impacts, early screenings in 1970 were hosted in Centralia; reviews were considered positive and ecological concerns abated by the positive tone of the movie.
 (Note: The managing editor of Centralia's newspaper, The Daily Chronicle, suggested the title of the documentary to be, "From Old Bones To Hot Watts", due to the plant burning fossil fuels to produce electricity.)

 The first turbine began operations on August 6, 1971, powered by steam generated by burning oil.
-Coal was first used in the furnace on August 14.
-A dedication ceremony was held the following month.
+Coal was first used in the furnace on August 14 and a dedication ceremony was held the following month.
+In honor of the steam plant's opening, and the Centralia Coal Mine's connection to the project, the Centralia newspaper, The Daily Chronicle, published a 52-page special known as the "Steam Plant Dedication Edition" on September 24, 1971.

 The second boiler was officially lit for inspection in late-August 1972, and the entire plant was considered effectively complete and on schedule, with operations at full capacity, by early September.
 Approximately 1,200 people were employed during the four-year construction phase which was built at a finalized cost of $230 million.

+The construction of the plant was reported to provide Centralia, Chehalis, and surrounding communities with noticeable increases to the local economy, particularly in mortgage lending and multiple infrastructure improvement projects despite an era of economic stagflation.
+Banks reported savings deposit increases during the construction including one bank that reported a jump of $1.5 million in 1970.
+Sales receipts were also reported as amplified, with businesses reporting increases between 18% and 25% annually.